khj1977/geometry_math/README.md

 # Math is dry?

 There are arguments such that math is dry and just calculation.
 I don't think so.
 Math can expresses how vehicle moves.
 Using math, aeroplane flys. iPad text?
 Moving objects?
 Gaming?
 Partially agree.
 I think point is Squeak, processing or Swift Playground.
 Think math critically, make it as program, visualize, think and analyze.
 Using iPad may makes student passive, though I think what maker think is correct.
-Then, you may understand and feel what is math.
+Then, you may understand and could feel what is math.
 Can you enjoy music?
 The author thinks that's the same.